ediweissmann/scalahub/source/_posts/2012-12-22-scala-time-a-scala-wrapper-for-joda-time.markdown

 [scalaj-time](https://github.com/jorgeortiz85/scala-time) is a scala **convenience wrapper** around the [Joda time](http://joda-time.sourceforge.net/) libraries.

-It provides more **pleasant syntax** like operators addition, subtraction and comparison, and also, fields are now available in the Scala convention, without the "get" prefix.
+It provides more **pleasant syntax** operators: addition, subtraction and comparison, and also, fields are now available in the Scala convention, without the "get" prefix.

 Here's some example usage: